 There are a whole bunch of interesting arguments that are out of scope, about this lack of representation.
 Some of them are ‘taxation without representation’ arguments that are fascinating, but are out of scope.

 Apparently, it’s a common (natch) Commonwealth saying, appearing in multiple Commonwealth constitutions and other places.
-Note that it contrasts with the ‘Life, Liberty, and the Pursuit of Happiness’ from the U.S. Declaration of Independence, but one could easily argue that these are much more difficult to achieve with ‘Peace, Order, and Good Government’.
+Note that it contrasts with the ‘Life, Liberty, and the Pursuit of Happiness’ from the U.S. Declaration of Independence, but one could easily argue that these are much more difficult to achieve without ‘Peace, Order, and Good Government’.